Jamy-L/AirSim-GYM-environment/README.md

  The matter of replay buffer is not as simple as it may sound in the first place, and more advanced replay buffer may lead to significant gain of performances (see Hindsight Experience Replay ).
 However, I have made the choice of using a regular list, for the sake of simplicty of coding.

  ### Pre-training from teacher's demontration based replay buffer
  What is really nice about the replay buffer is that it is on no account used to evaluate a policy, but rather to learn how to model the environment.
 My idea on this point is to record the trajectories of a human teacher, to pretrain all the networks.
-The teacher controls the vehicle with a controller, and drives the car as he nromally would, while every action and observations are collected.
-The network is then trained a first time exclusively in this set of trajectories, which gives (I believe) a good initialisation for the feature extractor networks and the critic network.
+The teacher controls the vehicle with a controller, and drives the car as he normally would, while every action and observations are collected.
+The network is then trained a first time exclusively on this set of trajectories, which gives (I believe) a good initialisation for the feature extractor networks and the critic network.
 I am not really sure whether or not pretraining the actor newtwork is a good idea or not, as it seems to overfitt to an extent.
 The learning process is then exactly the same, but starts with a non empty replay buffer.

  This approach has been strongly influenced by Andrew N.G's "Exploration and Apprenticeship Learning in Reinforcement Learning"